Multigrade Neural Network Approximation: Residual refinement

 \subsubsection{Neural networks with end-to-end training}

 From the sparse approximation viewpoint, standard end-to-end neural network training can be interpreted as a single-step approximation problem over a highly expressive dictionary.
+Let $\calT$ be the class of admissible network blocks, and let $\mathcal G$ be the prescribed class of output maps.
 Specifically, one may regard the neural network dictionary as

 for a chosen sufficiently large $m \in \mathbb{N}^+$.
 This dictionary consists of a large family of parameterized compositional maps.
 End-to-end training then amounts to selecting a single element from this dictionary together with an output map $g \in \mathcal{G}$ by solving